Manhattan Catastrophic Injury Attorney

 Over our years of law practice, we have recovered millions of dollars in compensation for Manhattan victims of catastrophic injuries.
 Of course, our team can never guarantee that a client will receive payment for injuries and losses, because every case we handle is different.
 However, we can promise that our clients will receive top-notch legal representation and personalized service from attorneys who fight hard to see justice done in-and-out of court.

-Lawyers use the term catastrophic injuries to refer to any harm that causes permanent disabilities and only a limited chance of meaningful recovery.
 Our firm represents clients who have suffered common catastrophic injuries such as:

 Traumatic Brain Injuries

 Traumatic brain injuries (TBIs) sometimes lead to permanent brain damage.
 Depending on the severity of the brain injury and the part of the brain affected, TBI victims might never return to work.